There are two difficulties with a roundup like this – Disney is massive and it’s often hard to disentangle product and marketing.

 The company creates such strong stories/brands that all of its media can appear to work seamlessly.

-There are a number of blogs that have analysed the content marketing ahead of Disney’s first Star Wars release last year.
+There are a number of blogs that have analysed the content marketing ahead of Disney’s first Star Wars in 2015.

-Of course, the associated activity for a movie set to gross billions is massive, but here are just a few of the highlights.
+Of course, the associated activity for a movie that grossed billions is massive, but here are just a few of the highlights.

 Content marketing from Disney is hard to define but these seemingly off-the-cuff examples are likely expertly stage-managed.